For the first time in years, someone is building a web browser from scratch

 Still, the mere idea of a new rendering engine is exciting to some experts in the web browsing space.

-Rachel Nabors, a web designer who wrote a book on web animation, says that even amid a proliferation of web-based apps, graphics and animation can still seem like an afterthought for browser makers.
+Rachel Nabors, a former program manager on Microsoft’s Edge browser who also wrote a book on web animation, says that even amid a proliferation of web-based apps, graphics and animation can still seem like an afterthought for browser makers.
 To her, Flow’s multithreaded layout and GPU rendering are a breath of fresh air.

 “Browser development is still very much steeped in the browser as a document reader,” she says.
 “It’s always been a little odd that browser makers have lagged behind in making performant graphics for the web.”